 A score of 60% or above in the course previews indicates that you are ready to take the course, while a score below 60% indicates that you should further review the concepts covered before beginning the course.

-Please use this link to access the course preview.
+Please use this link to access the syllabus and this link to access the course preview.
 Once you have completed this preview, use the answer key to check your answers.